-healthy but she y but she'd rather stay put at home than travel. £180 a week from the state pension ne state pension it's increased to eep up with the ost of living.
-Her drawdown is now worth £200,000 Jenny still gets her £3,000 a year from her lifetime annuity. - it's increased to keep up with the cost of living.
+healthy but she'd rather stay put at home than travel. £180 a week from the state pension Her drawdown is now worth £200,000 Jenny still gets her £3,000 a year from her lifetime annuity. - it's increased to keep up with the cost of living.
 She starts to take an income from drawdown to boost what she gets from her lifetime annuity and state pension.
 She uses the money to pay bills, for hobbies, and a few house repairs.